 - Follow rubrics for science fair projects and Spanish class research

 - Learn concepts of computer science using code.org

 - Use iPads to demonstrate learning through presentations

 - Understand how to be good digital citizens

 - Cite sources and take notes using the Easybib® application

-- Sight read and compose music
+- Create lyrics, choreography and music

 The mission of our physical education program is to provide students with a safe and positive physical environment while promoting a healthy and active lifestyle.

 Upper Elementary students participate in a variety of cooperative activities and team oriented games which will develop advanced locomotor skills and athletic ability.
 The students will regularly take initiative, act as leaders, and contribute effectively within a team.
 Upper Elementary students meet twice a week and will learn to play handball, soccer, basketball, volleyball, floor hockey, football, and adventure games.
 Students will understand several types of cardiovascular endurance exercises, agility drills, proper flexibility movements, and a series of strength related exercises.